codio-content/book-converter/tests/unit/cases/html.md

-In contrast to a native app, which is designed to render a particular user interface associated with only one SaaS service, we can think of a desktop or mobile browser as a *universal client*, because any site the browser visits can deliver all the information necessary to render that site's user interface.
-Both browsers and native apps are used by millions of people, so we call them *production clients*.
+In contrast to a native app, which is designed to render a particular user interface associated with only one SaaS service, we can think of a desktop or mobile browser as a universal client, because any site the browser visits can deliver all the information necessary to render that site's user interface.
+Both browsers and native apps are used by millions of people, so we call them production clients.

 Indeed, modern practice suggests that even when creating a user-facing SaaS app designed to be used via a browser, we should design the app as a collection of resources accessible via RESTful APIs, but then provide a Web browser-based user interface “on top of” those API calls.